 Just when it was becoming too much to bare, Uncle Vernon abruptly stopped and stood there for a moment, silently glaring down at Harry, panting heavily from the exertion.

 "Nothing but trouble.
 This is precisely what you deserve!"
 Uncle Vernon said breathlessly as he clumsily put his belt back on.
-"And don't be expecting any meals."
+"And don't be expecting any meals for the next week."

 He placed a few well placed kicks to Harry's ribs before leaving the room, slamming the door behind him.
 Harry could hear the sounds of the many locks on his door clicking into place a moment later.